-SWT II - Agile Software Development in Large Teams
+SWT II - Agile Software Development in a Team of Teams

 Scaling Agile Development

-In Software Engineering 2, you will learn how to manage a long-running software project with a large number of developers.
+In Software Engineering 2, you shall learn how to conduct software development in a team of teams setting.
 We want to prepare you for a situation where you are in a leading position and responsible for a large piece of software.
-Thus, you shall learn methods, concepts, and technologies that help you to successfully deliver large software developed by multiple teams.
+Thus, you shall learn methods, concepts, and technologies that help you to successfully deliver large software in a multiple team setting.

 Participants will be forming teams of 5-8 people.
-All teams will work collaboratively on the same software, handling all tasks from requirements engineering to design and implementation.
+All teams will work collaboratively on the same tasks, which are the requirements engineering, design, and implementation of an online system that supports HPI research personnel in their daily work.

 We will teach you how to apply the Scrum methodology in a multi-team setting.
 Over the course of the semester, you will conduct 4 sprints à 2-3 weeks.
 The theory taught in the lecture can be applied directly in the accompanying exercise.
 This course focuses more on the methods and concepts and less on the actual result.
 The project is hosted on Github and will be available as an open-source project after the course closes.